WebDAVDevs/webdav-browser-extension/README.md

 Also I wanted to add a dav:// protocol schema handler to the plugin but it's not possible: https://discourse.mozilla.org/t/protocol-handler-extension-for-webdav/111920

 If anyone interested to test or contribute to the plugin I'll appreciate

+### Manifest problem
+When packing for Chrome use manifest.json but for firefox use manifest.firefox.json